Patterns and Best Practices for Asynchronous Messaging

 Asynchronous Messaging Architectures

 Asynchronous messaging architectures have proven to be the best strategy for enterprise integration because they allow for a loosely coupled solution that overcomes the limitations of remote communication, such as latency and unreliability.
 That's why most EAI suites and ESB's are based on asynchronous messaging.
 Unfortunately, asynchronous messaging is not without pitfalls.
 Many of the assumptions that hold true when developing single, synchronous applications are no longer valid.
 Vendor-independent design guidance helps developers avoid these pitfalls so they can build robust integration architectures based on asynchronous messaging.

 How can Patterns Help?

 Patterns are a proven way to capture experts' knowledge where no simple “one size fits all” answers exist, for example in application architecture, object-oriented design, or message-oriented integration .
-Each pattern tackles a specific problem by discussing design considerations and presenting an elegant solution that balances the forces.
-Often the solution is not the first approach that comes to mind, but one that has evolved through actual use over time.
-As a result, each pattern incorporates the experience that senior developers and architects have gained by repeatedly building solutions and learning from their mistakes.
-Thus, patterns are not “invented” but discovered and observed from actual practice.
+Each pattern tackles a specific problem by discussing design considerations and presenting an elegant solution that balances often conflicting forces.
+The solution is not the first approach that comes to mind, but one that has evolved through actual use over time, capturing the experience that senior developers and architects have gained by repeatedly building solutions and learning from their mistakes.

 What am I Reading Right Now?